OPCFoundation/UA-.NETStandard/SampleApplications/Samples/GDS/README.md

 1. Open the solution **UA Global Discovery Server.sln** with VisualStudio.
 2. Choose the project `GlobalDiscoveryClient` in the Solution Explorer and set it with a right click as `Startup Project`.
 3. Hit `Ctrl-F5` to build and execute the sample.
-4. Press the 'Registration' button to connect to a running GDS.
+4. Press the `Registration` button to connect to a running GDS.
 Use the `GDS Administrator` credentials in [GDS Users] to connect and to be able to register applications and to issue certificates.
 5. Select the appropriate `Registration Type`: [Client or Server Pull Management] or [Server Push Management] and proceed with the registration.

 ### Client or Server Pull Management
 1. Always `Clear` registration form to start a new or to update an existing registration.
 2. Register the application in one of the described ways under [Pull Registration].
 3. Press the `Certificate` button.
 Inspect an existing certificate in the form.
 To issue a CA signed certificate press `Request New` certificate which triggers either a certificate signing request or a new keypair request, whichever is more appropriate.
 After a short while the new CA signed certificates are issued and the GDS client may ask to override existing certificates.
 4. Press the `Trust List` button.
 Inspect the existing trusted and issuer list of the application.
-To add the CA certificate and the CRL to the trusted store press the `Merge with GDS` button.
+To add the CA certificate and the CRL to the trusted list press the `Merge with GDS` button.

 ### Pull Registration